AkumaBlazeX/Monthly_wrap/README.md

 - Handles missing or invalid Spend values by treating them as 0.0
 - Outputs a clean CSV (`instructions_output.csv`) ready for reporting
 - Logs any data issues found during processing
+- **Diagnostics:**
+  - Normalizes column names (removes leading/trailing spaces)
+  - Checks for required columns and warns if any are missing
+  - Warns if any rows have invalid or missing dates
+  - Warns if any Spend or Impressions values are negative
+  - Prints summary statistics for Spend and Impressions

 ## Requirements
 - Python 3.8+